-India is a country full of sacred places, centers of pilgrimages with holy rivers, temples and Peeth Sthans.
+India is a country full of sacred places, centres of pilgrimages with holy rivers, temples and Peethsthans.

 ’Vrindavan has an ancient past, associated with Hindu history, and is an important Hindu pilgrimage site.
-One of its oldest surviving temples is the Govinda Deo temple, built in 1590, with the town founded earlier in the same century.
-It is here in Vrindaban that the Sri Sri Katyayani Shakti Peeth Temple is situated.
+One of its oldest surviving temples is the Govinda Dev temple, built in 1590, with the town founded earlier in the same century.
+It is here in Vrindavan that the Sri Sri Katyayani Shakti Peeth Temple is also situated.

 The history of Vrindavan dates back to the ancient puranic age

-The Gopis of Vrindavan worshiped the Goddess Katyayani on the banks of the Yamuna at the Peeth Sthan to get her blessings for having Lord Krishna as their consort.
+The Gopis of Vrindavan worshiped the Goddess Katyayani on the banks of the Yamuna at the Peethshan to get her blessings for having Lord Krishna as their consort.
 Goddess Katyayani blessed them and they attained the supreme state of devotion and performed "Maharaas" (Krishna consciousness)